 It was a beautiful day so we took this activity outside.
 We used our garden wall for a place to pound.
 Each child used a plastic hammer and a piece of white fabric.
 I cut a white craft handkerchief in squares which worked out perfectly – each child had a small piece to work with.

 We went around the yard and selected different colored leaves and pieces of plants to pound.
 Some released more color than others.
-Fall is a perfect time for pounding colors, when we see all the colors in the yard – roses, berries, changing leaves, fading flowers and new sedum.
+Fall is a perfect time for pounding colors, when we see all the colors in the yard – roses, berries, changing leaves, fading flowers, and new sedum.

-This is a great example of hands on learning!
+This is a great example of hands-on learning!
 Every child was busy and interested in what we were doing.
 Here’s a video so you can see learning in action:

 They began to realize that some plants offered more colorful results than others so they asked for “more orange” or “more red” plants.
 Beautiful results!
-Some of the parents questioned what the fabric piece was and their child was able to tell them what we did – and it was a good time to tell parents about that it’s definitely about the process, not necessarily the end product.
+Some of the parents questioned what the fabric piece was and their child was able to tell them what we did – and it was a good time to tell parents that it’s definitely about the process, not necessarily the end product.

-I received curriculum from Mother Goose Time for honest and authentic stories resulting from my daily experiences using the curriculum.
-After using Mother Goose Time for about 10 years, I am pleased to promote quality educational learning experiences through play with Mother Goose Time! #sponsored #MGTblogger
+I received curriculum from Experience Early Learning for honest and authentic stories resulting from my daily experiences using the curriculum.
+As a user of Experience Preschool for many years, I am pleased to share quality educational experiences. #sponsored #ExperienceEarlyLearning